Jonathan Hill (theologian)

-Jonathan Hill was born in Margate, East Kent, England, on 30 March 1976.
-He is a British theologian and the author of several books that present a complex analysis of the history of Christianity and the history of Christian theology in a global perspective, with a particular focus on the expression, preservation, and change of human ideas over time.
+Jonathan Hill (born 30 March 1976) is a British theologian.
+He is the author of several books that present an analysis of the history of Christianity and the history of Christian theology in a global perspective, with a particular focus on the expression, preservation, and change of human ideas over time.
 His field of academic research deals with philosophical theology and seventeenth-century philosophy, particularly Gottfried Leibniz.

 Studies

-Jonathan Hill has a first class degree in philosophy and theology (top of year) from Oxford University.
+Hill was born in Margate, East Kent, England.
+He has a first class degree in philosophy and theology (top of year) from Oxford University.
 He also has a Master of Philosophy in Theology, also from Oxford, and a Ph.D. in Philosophy from the National University of Singapore.
 He has worked as an independent freelance author, editor and writer since leaving Oxford in 1997.
 Jonathan Hill has also worked at Sky News as a subtitler since leaving Oxford University.
 He joined the Exeter University's Theology and Religion department as lecturer in Philosophy of Religion in 2013.